In this Article...quick links

-It can be nerve wracking the first time you have to present to the Board or a group of senior executives.
+It can be nerve-wracking the first time you have to present to senior management, a group of senior executives or the Board.
 You want to be able to walk out of the room with more credibility than you came in with.

 It’s an opportunity to demonstrate that you are knowledgeable about your subject, and that you understand the impact that your recommendations have on the organisation and to the bottom line.